lmanul/424/index.md

 to any contract made by them on behalf of the Condominium within the scope of their authority.
 It is understood and permissible for the original Board of Managers, who are members of the Sponsor, to contract with the Sponsor and af filiated corporations without fear of being charged with self- dealing.
-Tt is also intended that the liability of any Unit Owner arising out of such contract made by the Board of Managers or out of the aforesaid indemnity in favor of the members of the Board of Managers shall be limited to such proportion of the
+It is also intended that the liability of any Unit Owner arising out of such contract made by the Board of Managers or out of the aforesaid indemnity in favor of the members of the Board of Managers shall be limited to such proportion of the